-T Levels combine classroom

-learning, practical skills

-development and a substantial

-industry placement and will

-support progression into skilled

-employment, an apprenticeship or

-into further related study.
-Each

-T Level begins with core theory,

-concepts and skills relating to

-an industry area and students will

-then be able to choose one or more

-occupational specialism(s).
+T Levels combine classroom learning, practical skills development and a substantial industry placement and will support progression into skilled employment, an apprenticeship or into further related study.
+Each T Level begins with core theory, concepts and skills relating to an industry or skill area and students will then be able to choose one or more occupational specialism(s).

-WHEN WILL T LEVELS COMMENCE?
+WHEN DID T LEVELS START?